 To get you off to a flying start, we have included an easy to follow tutorial book which guides you through everything you will need to know about programming the BBC micro:bit.
 You don't need any experience with programming as the tutorial book will guide you every step of the way.
 You'll be programming and creating circuits in no time!

 The Kitronik Inventor's Kit for the BBC micro:bit provides a fantastic way of learning how to construct and control electronic circuits.
-The BBC micro:bit has a selection of pins that are located on the bottom edge of its PCB (see datasheet below for details).
+The BBC micro:bit has a selection of pins that are located on the bottom edge of its PCB.
 By using our specially designed Edge Connector Board for the BBC micro:bit in conjunction with the breadboard (see below), it is easy to use these pins to connect additional components to the BBC micro:bit.

 - This kit requires assembly.

 - No soldering is required and you can build your first circuit in minutes!

 - This kit does not include a BBC microbit.

 - If you purchase a microbit separately you may also need to purchase a Battery Cage and a USB Cable, depending on which microbit option you purchase.

 - No soldering required - build your first circuit in minutes!